 - Infant-Only Car Seat (or just infant car seat)

 - All-In-One (or 3-in-1) Car Seat

-The infant-only car seats are specifically designed for kids still at infancy and are not meant to be used by older kids.
-They are usually set rear-faced with weight limit normally between 22 – 40 pounds depending on the make of the car seat.
+The infant-only car seats are specifically designed for kids still in infancy and are not meant to be used by older kids.
+They are usually set rear-faced with a weight limit normally between 22 – 40 pounds depending on the make of the car seat.

-They are usually smaller than other types of child car seat and also highly portable.
+They are usually smaller than other types of child car seats and also highly portable.
 These feature a carrying handle and a detachable base which is usually left in the car.
-Kids normally outgrow this type of car seats when they are 2 years old or whenever they grow beyond the height or weight limit.
+Kids normally outgrow this type of car seat when they are 2 years old or whenever they grow beyond the height or weight limit.

 In some cases, this might happen when the kid is only 9 months old.

 In other words, parents who use an infant car seat should always switch to a convertible or all-in-one car seat once their kid outgrows the infant seat.